Back to top

 Designated outdoor service areas are extensions of the licensed premises.
 Outdoor service areas are not licensed separately.
 Licensees can sell or serve alcoholic beverages in an outdoor service area only if meeting licensing requirements.

-Applications for outdoor service areas must be submitted online through the eLAPS licensing system.
+Applications for outdoor service areas must be submitted online through the GovConnectIowa licensing system.
 The licensee's insurance carrier must certify that dramshop liability insurance covers the outdoor service area.
 A sketch of the outdoor service area showing boundaries and its relationship to the licensed premises (the area must be adjacent to the premises) must be submitted to, and approved by, the local authority.

 Note: Local authorities can approve or deny an application for an outdoor service area.
 Denials can be appealed to the Division.